For Enquiry: 93450 45466

 }

-By making a class final, we ensure that it cannot be extended or inherited by any other class.
-This provides control over the class’s implementation and behavior, preventing any modifications or extensions.
+By making a class final, we ensure that any other class cannot extend or inherit it.
+This provides control over the class’s implementation and behaviour, preventing any modifications or extensions.

 53. What is the Protected access specifier’s access range?